AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

   - **Check Provider** : If no provider is available, the function returns null.
   - **Fetch Contracts** : It fetches and sets the smart contracts.

-By following these steps, we'll configure the Portkey provider to connect users' wallets to our app and interact with the Role and Allowance contract including assign role and allowance related functionalities.
-This setup will enable our frontend components to perform actions like `Set Roles` , `Get Roles` , `Set Allowance` , `Get Allowance` and `Spend Funds`.
+By following these steps, we'll configure the Portkey provider to connect users' wallets to our dApp and interact with the Role and Allowance smart contracts including assigning specific roles and allowance related functionalities.
+This setup will enable our frontend components to perform actions like `Set Roles` , `Get Roles` , `Set Allowance` , `Get Allowance` and `Spend Allowed Funds`.

 ### Configure Connect Wallet Function